Skip to Main Content

 As of 2018, Colorado uses an independent commission to draw congressional districts, and a similar independent commission to draw state legislative districts.

-1050 qualified applicants were randomly selected for each commission (here are the lists for congressional districts and state legislative districts); a panel of retired judges then drew from this selection to create a pool of 150 nominees for each commission (here are the lists for congressional districts and state legislative districts).
-The judges’ panel then randomly chose 6 commissioners for each commission (congressional districts and state legislative districts).
-The four legislative leaders each put forward further applicants (congressional districts and state legislative districts); from the legislative leaders’ pools, the judges’ panel then chose the final 6 commissioners.
+1050 qualified applicants were randomly selected for each commission; a panel of retired judges then drew from this selection to create a pool of 150 nominees for each commission.
+The judges’ panel then randomly chose 6 commissioners for each commission.
+The four legislative leaders each put forward further applicants; from the legislative leaders’ pools, the judges’ panel then chose the final 6 commissioners.
+These steps of the selection process are archived here for congressional districts and here for state legislative districts.

 The final commissioners are listed here for congressional districts and here for state legislative districts.

 On Oct.
-1, 2021 the Colorado Independent Congressional Redistricting Commission submitted the congressional redistricting plan to the Colorado Supreme Court for final approval.
+1, 2021 the state’s congressional commission submitted the congressional plan to the state Supreme Court.
 On Nov.
-1, 2021 the Colorado Supreme Court approved the plan.
+1, 2021 the state Supreme Court approved the plan.
+On Mar.
+18, 2022, at the Secretary of State’s request, the state Supreme Court approved minor technical changes to the map.

 ,